 - You do not use a home laser printer

-- Choose “fit to printable area” in the settings.
+- Choose “fit to printable area” or “fit to page” in the settings.

 - Your bar-codes are straight, with clear white space between lines